Last updated on September 6th, 2018 at 12:56 pm

 A Treatment Coordinator is Essential When You Hire an Associate

 I should also note here that it is almost never a good idea to hire an associate without also having a treatment coordinator.
 Why?
 Well, it’s rare to find an associate who can sell effectively.
 They are trained to diagnose and produce dentistry – and that is exactly what you should utilize them for.
 The associate can diagnose and then hand the patient over to somebody who is trained to sell: the treatment coordinator.
 Then the associate can move right on to seeing the next patient.
-Of course you would train your associate to sell just like you have been trained – but this takes time.
+Of course you would train your associate to communicate with patients, treatment plan and present treatment – but this takes time.
 And again, as you expand you can end up with the same scenario described earlier – where your associate has no time to sell.
 So, a treatment coordinator is critical even in this case.

 Typically, when a doctor begins to consider taking on an associate they would first hire a treatment coordinator to help close more cases and make the main doctor as productive as possible.
 This will help the practice reach the next level, and when that plateaus because the main doctor cannot possibly produce any more, they would add an associate.